Policy & Committee

 Promotion to Full Professor

 • Member composition: Three full professors from within the school, with the exception of the Director.
-In the event that three full professors cannot be found within the school, the Director shall appoint a full professor from another program within the university in consultation with the Dean of the College of The Arts.
+In the event that three full professors cannot be found within the school, the Director shall appoint a full professor from another program within the university in consultation with the Dean of the College of Design, Art & Performance.
 The membership of the committee will elect one member to serve as chair.

 • The committee will review the materials of any candidate for full professor and make a recommendation to the College committee for promotion to full professor.

-• The application and all evaluations are submitted through the Faculty Information System in Archivum and are done in accordance with procedures and schedules provided by the University and the College of The Arts.
+• The application and all evaluations are submitted through the Faculty Information System in Archivum and are done in accordance with procedures and schedules provided by the University and the College of Design, Art & Performance.

 • Criteria for promotion and tenure appear as an addendum to this document.